-Section 6.1 - Labor-Management Committee
+Section 6.1 -Labor-Management Committee

 There shall be a Labor-Management Committee consisting of representatives appointed by the Union and representatives appointed by the Port.
 This article creates a communication process for the purpose of mutual planning and initiating discussions regarding matters of general concern to employees of the Department as opposed to grievances.
 It is understood that any matter which has been made the subject of a formal grievance under the terms of the labor agreement shall be excluded from consideration by the Labor-Management Committee under this article.
 Either the Union or the Port may initiate discussion subjects of a general nature affecting the employees of the Fire Department.
-A meeting of representatives of the Port and Union may be requested by either of the parties and they shall schedule such a meeting at a mutually agreeable time and place; provided that, during the term of this agreement, meetings shall normally be scheduled on a monthly basis.
+A meeting of representatives of the Port and Union may be requested by either of the parties and they shall schedule such a meeting at a mutually agreeable time and place; provided that, during the term of this agreement, meetings shall normally be scheduled on a monthly or as needed basis.
 A proposed agenda shall be prepared jointly and distributed prior to each meeting.
-Minutes shall be kept of the meetings, and a copy submitted to each of the committee members and posted on bulletin boards.
+Minutes shall be taken and a copy shall be distributed among committee members.